Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Introduction

 \subsection{Acknowledgement}

 I am grateful to Fernando Cod\'{a} Marques and Andr\'{e} Neves for their continued support.
 This work benefited from extended discussions with Jonathan J. Zhu.
-I also thank Otis Chodosh, Chao Li, Davi Maximo, Brian White and Xin Zhou for interesting conversations, and Hans-Joachim Hein for explaining to me his unpublished work with Aaron Naber on certain constructions of K\"{a}hler-Einstein metrics.
+I thank Otis Chodosh, Chao Li, Davi Maximo, Brian White, Xin Zhou for interesting conversations, and Hans-Joachim Hein for explaining to me his unpublished work with Aaron Naber on certain constructions of K\"{a}hler-Einstein metrics.
+I also thank Giada Franz and Santiago Cordero Misteli for correcting a mistake in Lemma \ref{fin}.
+I am indebted to the reviewers, whose constructive comments and numerous corrections substantially improved the writing of this article.

+The author was partially supported by NSF-DMS-1509027.
+This research was partially conducted during the period the author served as a Clay Research Fellow.